Colorado Court Records

 How to Obtain Colorado Family Court Records Online

 The state of Colorado provides limited options for retrieving family court records online.
-Access to trial court case records and copies of court documents are better found by contacting the court where the action was filed.
-Some judicial districts in the state operate location-specific online repositories which can be used to access the record of interest.
-In most cases, the requestor may be required to query the record custodian’s office in person or via mail to access their desired record.
-Notwithstanding, the Colorado judicial website features a court docket search tool useful for finding general court case information.
+Access to trial court case records and copies of court documents is better found by contacting the court where the action was filed.
+Some judicial districts in the state operate location-specific online repositories, which are located on the court's official website or designated third-party sites, and can be used to access the data of interest.
+In most cases, the requester may be required to query the record custodian's office in person or via mail to access their desired record.
+Notwithstanding, the Colorado judicial website features a court docket search tool that is useful for searching and finding general court case information.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-Colorado family court records can be obtained by making in-person requests to the courthouse where the action was filed/heard.
+Colorado family court records can be obtained by making in-person requests at the courthouse located at the address where the action was filed/heard.
 In-person record requests are especially recommended for obtaining full court case information including records deemed confidential and information sealed by a court order.
 While most records can be obtained electronically, there are generally restrictions placed on remotely-accessible online repositories.

 Finding The Record Custodian